acmdas/das_fieldstones/morefieldstones2017.md

 ## Correcting is Judging
 Sun, 10 Sep 2017

 "We live in times in which there is a widespread notion that to correct sinners is to &ldquo;judge&rdquo; them.
 Never mind that it is sin that we judge, not the sinner.
 Never mind that in accusing us of judging, the worldly-minded are themselves doing the very judging they condemn.
 Never mind any of that; the point of the charge is to try to shame us into silence.
 Despite the fact that Scripture consistently directs us to correct the sinner, many Catholics have bought into the notion that correcting the sinner is &ldquo;judging&rdquo; him.
-In this, the devil, who orchestrates the &ldquo;correcting is judging&rdquo; campaign, rejoices; for if he can keep us from correcting one another, sin can and does flourish."&mdash;<a href="http://blog.adw.org/2017/09/obligation-clear-compassionate-correction-sinner-homily-23rd-sunday-year/" target="_blank">Msgr.
-Charles Pope</a>
+In this, the devil, who orchestrates the &ldquo;correcting is judging&rdquo; campaign, rejoices; for if he can keep us from correcting one another, sin can and does flourish."&mdash;[Msgr.
+Charles Pope](http://blog.adw.org/2017/09/obligation-clear-compassionate-correction-sinner-homily-23rd-sunday-year/)

 ## RIP, Dr. Pournelle
 Thu, 14 Sep 2017